salvadornm/cerisse/doc_new/new_rhs.md

 # Understanding  a numerical solver

-This page expalins the rationale between a new finite volume sovler.
+This page expalins the rationale between a new finite volume solver.
-The Skew-symmetric will be used as an example
+The central differemce will be used as an example

 ## Finite volume solver